-This is a community pharmacy inside a medical centre.
-It is situated in a residential area south of Blackpool town centre.
-The pharmacy dispenses NHS prescriptions, private prescriptions and sells overthe-counter medicines.
-It also provides seasonal flu vaccinations.
+This is a community pharmacy situated on a major road near two GP surgeries.
+It is located in Rainhill, near Prescot in Merseyside.
+The pharmacy dispenses NHS prescriptions, private prescriptions and sells over-the-counter medicines.
+It also provides a range of services including a minor ailment service, emergency hormonal contraception, seasonal flu vaccinations, and travel vaccinations.
 A number of people receive their medicines in multi-compartment compliance aids.